Exhibits

 The Patio is home to the life sized Ambulance where children can climb in and explore.

-The Ambulance Exhibit was at one time a real working ambulance and it was brought to the children's musuem by the
+The Ambulance Exhibit was at one time a real working ambulance and it was brought to the children's musuem by the Bradley Fire Department.

 |